sara-sabr/rp-azuredevops-templater/marketplace/overview.md

-# Azure Boards - IT Research and Prototyping - ContextExtension
+# Azure Boards - IT Research and Prototyping - Templater

 > THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 > IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,